nageshm21/DevSecOps/SAST-Fortify-On-Demand/README.md

 •	Definition: SAST involves analyzing the source code of a software application to detect security vulnerabilities.
 It is done during development, before deployment.

 •	Purpose:
-    o	Detect known vulnerabilities and weaknesses in the code o	Identify risky code patterns, such as code that's hard to maintain or understand
+    *	Detect known vulnerabilities and weaknesses in the code
+    *	Identify risky code patterns, such as code that's hard to maintain or understand

 •	How It Works:
-    o	Scans the source code for specific patterns or vulnerabilities o	Helps identify and fix issues early, improving the application’s overall security
+    *	Scans the source code for specific patterns or vulnerabilities
+    *	Helps identify and fix issues early, improving the application’s overall security

 SAST Tools